 Snowy mountains, glaciers, braided rivers, blue lakes and rolling hills: the landscape is spectacular.
-In two hours you can drive from the beach to ski fields in the alps.
+In two hours you can drive from the beach to skifields in the Southern Alps.
 Tourists go jet-boating, climbing and fishing.

-Aoraki Mt Cook National Park has New Zealand’s largest glaciers, which have carved out valleys and created Lakes Tekapo, Pūkaki and Ōhau.
+Aoraki/Mount Cook National Park has New Zealand’s largest glaciers, which have carved out valleys and created Lakes Tekapo, Pūkaki and Ōhau.
 The main rivers are Waitaki and Rangitātā, flowing from the ice fields.
-Mountaineers enjoy the challenge of the country’s highest peaks – Aoraki/Mt Cook is 3,754 metres high.
+Mountaineers enjoy the challenge of the country’s highest peaks – Aoraki/Mt Cook is 3,724 metres high.

 Much of the region is grassland for sheep, with little native forest.
 Some tough plants, including buttercups, grow in the mountains.
 People often see the kea, a cheeky alpine parrot, around Aoraki/Mt Cook.

-Wheat farming boomed in the early 1900s, and flour mills were built in Timaru.
+Wheat farming boomed until the early 1900s, and flour mills were built in Timaru.
 The city still has a huge brick mill producing flour and stockfeed.

 Berry fruit grows well around Waimate, which has an annual strawberry festival.